-Hollis Scarborough’s “rope model” fleshes out the Simple View of Reading by providing a vivid and elegant visual of the process by which word recognition and language comprehension subskills are combined as skilled reading is accomplished.
-The subskills are like strands in a rope that become more and more amalgamated as reading skills develop.
+Hollis Scarborough’s “rope model” provides a vivid and elegant visual metaphor of the word recognition and language comprehension subskills that combine as skilled reading is accomplished.
+The subskills are like strands in a rope that become more intertwined and integrated as reading skills develop.

 Both the Simple View and the Rope Model are helpful in understanding what essential elements need to be taught and developed as children learn to read.
 A key question emerges: What should be emphasized instructionally?
 To determine the answer, one must consider brain-energy allocation.
 For readers to be able to navigate through text and utilize language comprehension strategies, a level of automaticity in word recognition needs to be secured.
 Therefore the goal is to develop that strong and stable neural system early on, through instruction, to allow for instant retrieval of words; or in other words, to access words from memory by sight.
 “Sight word reading” is not limited to high-frequency or non-decodable words; this simply refers to the automatic retrieval of words without conscious attention.
 When words are recognized instantaneously, readers can focus their attention on constructing the meaning of text.Phases of Word-Reading Development